 During the first few months Uncle Chuck spends a lot of time talking on the phone to people and sending lots of letters.
 He takes a long time recovering his strength, so it’s late September before Jenny goes home.
 By Thanksgiving he looks a lot better and he’s moving around very well.
 He still has trouble with stretching his legs and arms right out, and he’ll groan with pain when reaching hard for something or moving about on the chair.

 Dad likes the idea because the truck terminal doesn’t use many buildings, but it does use a lot of open land for the trucks to move about in and park when not in use.
-By upgrading both roads Dad’s trucks can take the turn off at the truck stop to cut across the back of the area to the industrial estate, saving about forty miles traveling in distance as well as avoiding a large amount of city traffic, and it’ll save over an hour’s time between the two points.
-Most of Dad’s traffic goes in that direction, so this is a significant saving in time, fuel, and money.
+By upgrading both roads Dad’s trucks can take the turn off at the truck stop to cut across the back of the area to the industrial estate to cut the traveling distance almost in half as well as avoiding a large amount of city traffic which will save over an hour’s time between the two points.
+Most of Dad’s traffic goes in that direction so this is a significant saving in time, fuel, and money.
 Since the land they’ll be crossing is private property the other trucking firms will have to come to an arrangement with Uncle Chuck if they want to keep pace with Dad.
 I laugh when I realize this.
-This saves Dad from having to invest heavily in land again, and it also frees up money for use by the family as well as Dad’s business.
+This saves Dad from having to invest heavily in land again while it also frees up money for use by the family as well as Dad’s business.

 Mom asks, “Charles, why not make Charlene a partner and use her money as her share of ownership?”
-Mom always uses people’s full names; she’s the only person who calls me Charlene and not Charli, and he’s always Charles, not Chuck.
+Mom always uses people’s full names; so she’s the only person who calls me Charlene and not Charli and he’s always Charles, not Chuck.

 The area between Styx Road and the mall, for the whole length of Charon Street, is prepared and paved for use by heavy vehicles for an area a mile back from Charon Street on the other side of the street from us.
 Dad builds his new facility there as a combined terminal, office, and storage unit with plenty of on-site parking.
 In the section bound by Long Street, Styx Road, and Charon Street one of the major petrol companies builds a huge truck stop and petrol depot for trucks with a car / truck wash.
 It also has a restaurant and fast food section built in it.
 Beside that is built a big workshop for the service and repair of trucks and cars.
 This is leased to a family of four good mechanics we know.
 They had trouble getting set up elsewhere because they couldn’t afford all of the needed equipment, while this is fully equipped and should be enough business for all the family in either the workshop or its office.